Definition of Métis

 Distinct from other Aboriginal peoples: means distinct for cultural and nationhood purpose.

-This National Definition of Métis document is used by the MNA to assist prospective members to determine whether or not they qualify for membership with the MNA.
+This National Definition of Métis document is used by the MNA to assist prospective citizens to determine whether or not they qualify for citizenship with the MNA.